canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 It also has built-in compatibility layers for apps expecting PulseAudio (`pipewire-pulse`) and JACK (`pipewire-jack`), ensuring they work with minimal configuration.

 With PipeWire, applications that previously needed bridges to work together can now operate seamlessly in one ecosystem.

-However, it's still under active development, and depending on the setup, some issues, like Bluetooth instability or complex resampling scenarios, may arise.
+It's still under active development.
+Depending on the setup, issues including Bluetooth instability or complex resampling scenarios may arise.

 ## Audio on applications